 About

-Monica Tap (b.
-1962, Edmonton, AB, Canada) uses landscape to consider questions of time and history, technology and memory.
-Her paintings are arrangements assembled from various fragments: outtakes from painting's history, elements from her own snapshots, colour notes, and memory, with each work operating as both an invention and a response to place.
-She is interested in how location or landscape can trigger memory, akin to how painting readily conjures its own past, revealing how aesthetics have operated to tame nature into landscape.
+Monica Tap uses landscape to consider questions of time and history, technology and memory.
+Her paintings are arrangements assembled from fragments including outtakes from painting's history, elements from her own snapshots, colour notes, and memory, with each work operating as both an invention and a response to place.

 CURRICULUM VITAE